 Whether or not you like football, the Super Bowl is a spectacle.
 There's drama in the form of blowouts, comebacks, and controversy in the games themselves.
 There are the ridiculously expensive ads, some hilarious, others gut-wrenching, thought-provoking, and weird.
 The half-time shows with the biggest musicians in the world, sometimes riding giant mechanical tigers or leaping from the roof of the stadium.
 And in this project, you will find out how some of the elements of this show interact with each other.
 You will answer questions like:

-This Project gives you an opportunity to apply the skills from Introduction to Data Science in Python.
+This project gives you an opportunity to apply the skills from Intermediate Python for Data Science.

 Instructor at DataCamp

-David is the Curriculum Lead for DataCamp Projects.
+David is a Curriculum Manager at DataCamp.
 After majoring in Chemical Engineering and Economics, David created a personalized data science master's program using online resources.
-He has studied hundreds of online courses and created several as a Content Developer.
-You can follow him on Twitter at @venturidb.See More
+He has studied hundreds of online courses and created several himself.
+To connect, reach out on LinkedIn.See More